-Fodder / forage Types of fodder/forage management Cultivation, harvesting, feeding and conservation of forage/fodder • Management and storage of feeds, crop residues and by-products (hay, urea treatment and/or silage making) Fodder/forage nursery and its advantage Poisons (plants and other) Mineral block Minerals and their importance preparation Source of minerals Preparation of mineral block or UMMB at household and cooperative level Improved breeding Selection of good quality breeds management Heat detection and right time of breeding Management of breeding animals- females and males (bulls, bucks), etc. Methods of breeding-selection, crossbreeding Checking inbreeding and negative selection Artificial insemination and natural breeding Management of infertility, repeat breeding • Castration Care of newborn and Care and management of pregnant animals pregnant animals $\cdot$ Care and management of newborn animals (method of cutting and treatment of the umbilical cord, milk replacer, colostrum feeding, health management) Care of pregnant females and drying off lactating animals Management of Udder management practices (mastitis, udder edema) lactating dairy animals • Feeding of lactating animals, milking practices and hygienic /clean milk production Parasites Internal and external parasites-symptoms, life cycle, control and prevention (common) and their consequences Strategic deworming Animal Health Differentiation between healthy and sick animals Management Major diseases (prevalent locally) - identification by symptoms, prevention and control Disposal of dead animals Biosecurity and zoonosis Vaccination calendar Dipping/ spraying calendar Ethno-veterinary Identification of locally available herbs/ medicinal plants medicine Identification of ethno-veterinary practices Record keeping and Record keeping templates, practical exercise Risk Management and Method and benefits of record keeping AOR Brief overview of animal insurance and its benefits Importance of CAVE for farmers Backyard poultry production
+Animal nutrition Cleanliness of animal house and management of animal wastes (composting and urine management).
+Assure adequate ventilation.
+Design and demonstration of model animal housing (include basic minimum standard) according to species Protection of animals from predation and seasonal variations Introduction of animal nutrition- feeds and feeding General information on nutrients, vitamins, minerals and water and their requirements Materials and method to prepare balanced feed (low cost feed formulation and feeding- according to age/species) and physiological status Fodder/forage management Types of fodder/forage Cultivation, harvesting, feeding and conservation of forage/fodder Management and storage of feeds, crop residues and by-products (hay, urea treatment and/or silage making) Fodder/forage nursery and its advantage Poisons (plants and other) Mineral block preparation Minerals and their importance Source of minerals Preparation of mineral block or UMMB at household and cooperative level Improved breeding management Selection of good quality breeds Heat detection and right time of breeding Management of breeding animals- females and males (bulls, bucks), etc. Methods of breeding-selection, crossbreeding, Checking inbreeding and negative selection Artificial insemination and natural breeding Management of infertility, repeat breeding, Castration Care of new born and pregnant animals Care and management of pregnant animals Care and management of new-born animals (method of cutting and treatment of the umbilical cord, milk replacer, colostrum feeding, health management) Care of pregnant females and drying off lactating animals

+Management of lactating dairy animals Udder management practices (mastitis, udder edema) Feeding of lactating animals, milking practices and hygienic /clean milk production Parasites Internal and external parasites-symptoms, life cycle, control and prevention (common) and their consequences Strategic deworming Animal Health Management Differentiation between healthy and sick animals Major diseases (prevalent locally)- identification by symptoms, prevention and control Disposal of dead animals Biosecurity and zoonosis Vaccination calendar Dipping/spraying calendar Ethno-veterinary medicine Identification of locally available herbs/medicinal plants Identification of ethno-veterinary practices Record keeping and Risk Management and AOB Record keeping templates, practical exercise Method and benefits of record keeping Brief overview of animal insurance and its benefits Importance of CAVE for farmers Backyard poultry production

 Note: Slight variations are expected in the curriculum depending upon the animal species and the communities where the training is being conducted.
 Training materials should be developed in the local language.
-Some topics that cannot be covered during these trainings can be covered during meetings of the communities/ SHGs.
+Some topics that cannot be covered during these trainings can be covered during meetings of the communities/SHGs